This pear salad is fruity, fresh, crunchy, and delicious; excellent as an appetizer or side salad for a special dinner or holiday meal.

 Questions

-Like apples, pears skins are edible and contain plenty of vitamins and nutrients.
-Make sure to rinse the pears with water before eating their skin.
+Like apples, pears’ skins are edible and contain plenty of vitamins and nutrients.
+However, before eating the skin, rinse the pears with water.

 In a salad, pear goes well with: